raaaimund/raaaimund.github.io/_posts/2022-05-11-git-github-workshop.md

         <img src="/assets/img/2022-05-11-git-github-workshop/branches1.png">
         ---
         ## Branching and Merging
-        - Create a branch for each feature you want do develop
+        - Create a branch for each feature you want to develop
         - Implement the feature together with your colleagues/collaborators
         - Merge the feature to the main/master branch when finished implementing
         - Often there is also a dev/development branch
         ---
         ## Branching and Merging
         - Never ever (4 real) push directly to the main/master branch.
-        - The main/master branch should be a stable version of your software at ALL time after checkout/cloning.
+        - The main/master branch should be a stable version of your software at ALL times after checkout/cloning.
         - Use branches for implementing features.
         ---
         ## You do not want to be a sneaky fox!